jzacsh/imagedex/readme.md

 #TODO:
-* Port this application to python
+* Utilize optparse to allow for flags indicating an output file
 * Write js front-end app (eg.: slideshow) in examples/

 #Purpose: